 Ion Chromatography has found applications in clinical diagnosis and research.
 It is possible to monitor trace levels of common ions such as sodium, potassium, ammonium, magnesium, calcium, fluoride, nitrate, phosphate and sulfate in biological specimens such as body tissue extract, blood serum, and cerebrospinal fluid in less than an hour.

-The scope of applications of Ion chromatography is increasing at an impressive pace and due to its versatility, the technique is providing solutions to analysis which remained unsolved in the past.
+The scope of uses of ion-exchange chromatography is increasing at an impressive pace, and due to its versatility, the technique is providing solutions to analysis that remained unsolved in the past.

 Sample Collection in an Ion Exchange Chromatography Lab

 Now that you have understood ion chromatography uses, you should know how professional labs collect different types of samples for conducting their experiments.
 The collection and preparation of samples in ion chromatography testing majorly depends on the kind of substance that has to be tested.
 Here is how different types of units are prepared: